 We are a gentle, loving people…

-The truth is, I’m nearly paralyzed by fear right now – it’s all coming on so many fronts, this insanity.
+The truth is, I’m nearly paralyzed by fear right now.
+The first months of the Trump presidency have been very troubling.
+It’s all coming on so many fronts, this insanity.
 And I am really worried that there are so many things happening we’ll miss the big one – and they’re all big ones.
 And worse, it seems like there is no one to hold them accountable, because they’ve stacked the decks.
 I know there are simple things I can do, and I know that just by refusing to accept this as normal, contacting elected officials, preaching justice, supporting boots on the ground – I know those things matter.
 But this is big, all that is rolling down the hill at us in speeds heretofore unmeasured.
 And that’s got me scared and not sleeping and a little afraid to take my eyes off the ball and even more afraid to look at the ball.

 So…yeah.
 Holly Near’s song wants me to stop being paralyzed and get back in the game.
 I’m not ready.
 But I suppose none of us ever truly are when it matters like this.